athomasq/athomasq.github.io/investing/portfolio.md

 ### Current Portfolio: 2019-2022

-I'm fortunate to work with the following companies as an angel investor and/or advisor.
+I'm fortunate to work with the following companies as an angel investor and/or advisor:

 🧠 [Daloopa](https://www.daloopa.com)
 🏢 [Mero](https://mero.co)